RyderBlues/web-sprint-challenge-intro-to-react/README.md

 Your finished project must include all of the following requirements:

-- [ ] Use the following API:
+- [x ] Use the following API:
   - [Star Wars API](https://swapi.dev/)
-- [ ] Use the documentation and Google to learn how to fetch characters from your API.
+- [x ] Use the documentation and Google to learn how to fetch characters from your API.
-- [ ] Obtain a list of characters.
+- [x ] Obtain a list of characters.
 One or several requests might be needed, depending on the API.
-- [ ] Set the list of characters into state.
+- [x ] Set the list of characters into state.
-- [ ] Render your characters to the screen:
+- [x ] Render your characters to the screen:
   - Build a React component named 'Character' to render an individual character.
   - Map over the list in state, and for each character render a Character to the page.
   - You must display at least one element for each character in the data set.